Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa vs. LSU Women's Basketball Predictions & Picks - NCAA Tournament National Championship

-Sunday's game at American Airlines Center has the Iowa Hawkeyes (31-6) going head to head against the LSU Lady Tigers (33-2) at 3:30 PM ET (on April 2).
-Our computer prediction projects a narrow 76-73 victory for Iowa, so it should be a competitive matchup.
+Sunday's contest features the Iowa Hawkeyes (31-6) and the LSU Lady Tigers (33-2) squaring off at American Airlines Center in what is expected to be a close matchup, with a projected 76-73 victory for Iowa according to our computer prediction.
+Game time is at 3:30 PM ET on April 2.

-In their most recent game on Friday, the Hawkeyes secured a 77-73 win over South Carolina.
+In their most recent matchup on Friday, the Hawkeyes claimed a 77-73 win against South Carolina.

 Iowa vs. LSU Game Info